TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/js_bundling.md

 rails new myapp -j <replace the text and <> with your bundler choice>
 ~~~

-Let's walk through an example with ESBuild.
+Let's walk through an example with esbuild.
 In the terminal entering this command will start the Rails app creation process.

 ~~~bash
 rails new bundling -j esbuild